Last reviewed 1 March 2021

 Visiting care homes

-Visitors should be limited to a single constant visitor per resident, wherever possible, with an absolute maximum of two constant visitors per resident.
+In all cases, visitor numbers should be limited to a single constant visitor wherever possible, with an absolute maximum of two constant visitors per resident.

 Staff health and wellbeing